• Skip to main content

 Search engine optimisation (SEO)

-SEO-iStock_000018849317XSmallSEO is a technique that helps search engines find and rank your site higher than all your competitors on the web using keywords.
+SEO is a technique that helps search engines find and rank your site higher than all your competitors on the web using keywords.

 Whenever you enter a search term in Google and hit ‘enter’ you get a list of web results that contain the keywords you entered.
-The pages listed nearer the top are optimised for the words or term searched for.
+The pages listed nearer the top are optimised for the words or terms searched for.

 There is a lot to learn about SEO but the simplest example I can give is this:

 If you are writing about weed killer, your page title, URL and body copy should contain the word weed killer.
 The more times weed killer appears in your body copy, the better you will rank.
-But you can also be penalised for over use of keywords.
+But you can also be penalised for the overuse of keywords.
 Your content must be relevant and also reflect the other pages on your website.
 There’s no point in talking about weed killer if you aren’t blogging about gardening.

 Getting your content and keywords right from the first blog post saves you having to go back through hundreds of pages later to rewrite your copy.